tsauvajon/twelvefa/Readme.md

 Q: **How would this service be accessed and used from an external client from the cluster?**

-A: To access the service from an external client from the cluster, I would have to either expose the service directly through a public IP, or use a Reverse Proxy.
+A: To access the service from an external client from the cluster, the schema would be basically the same for any Cloud Provider:
-The advantage of a reverse proxy is that you can manage the SSL certificates, routing, load balancing etc. outside of the actual service.
-It also removes any direct access to the internal service, the only open route is through the reverse proxy.
-I could be using any web server or proxy, but my first choice would be nginx as it is lightweight, easy to configure and plays well in a microservices environment.
-The schema would be basically the same for any Cloud Provider:
 - create a Public IP address
 - associate it with the Kubernetes cluster
-- create a rule/security group to allow tcp 80 and/or tcp 443 through (or any other port used)
-- redirect the traffic from this IP to the reverse proxy service (e.g. using an Ingress)
+- configure an Ingress to redirect the traffic to the service
-- add a rule in the reverse proxy to forward requests and responses between the client and the internal service; any load-balancing rule would be useful here.

-Example ingress.yaml, after having deployed nginx in the cluster:
+Example ingress.yaml:
 ```
+apiVersion: extensions/v1beta1
 kind: Ingress
 metadata:
-  name: yaml-ingress
+  name: twelvefa-ingress
-  annotations:
-    kubernetes.io/ingress.global-static-ip-name: ingress-static
 spec:
   backend:
-    serviceName: nginx
+    serviceName: twelvefa
     servicePort: 80
 ```